merowareinstance/example-publish-npm/README.md

 # example-publish-npm
-A repo showing how to publish a node repo into npm using github actions
+Shows how to publish a node repo into npm using github actions.
+Not meant for library installation usage.

-##

 ## Authors